google/ExoPlayer/demo-application.md

 ### 1. Editing assets/media.exolist.json ###

 The samples listed in the demo app are loaded from `assets/media.exolist.json`.
-By editing this JSON file it's possible add and remove samples from the demo app.
-The schema for samples is:
+By editing this JSON file it's possible to add and remove samples from the demo app.
+The schema is as follows, where [O] indicates an optional attribute.

 {% highlight json %}
 [